-William's research specialises in Shakespeare's History Plays and Elizabethan Processions.
+William's research specialises in Shakespeare and in Elizabethan Processions.
 His particular interest is in the role and representation of the common people in Elizabethan and Shakespearean literature and, latterly in the Shakespeare Authorship Question.

-While publishing this and articles based on his research in the early modern period, he is also a translator and a writer of both fiction and poetry.
+While publishing these and articles based on his research in the early modern period, he is also a translator and a writer of both fiction and poetry.

-Bill also writes journalistic articles for the New Statesman and the Times Higher and has appeared on Radio 4.
+Bill also writes journalistic articles and has appeared on BBC TV and Radio.
 At the 2005 Brunel Graduation Ceremony Bill received the Vice-Chancellor's Award for Teaching Excellence, after being nominated by students as the tutor they had found particularly inspirational during their time at Brunel.

-He is currently supervising PhD students in Shakespeare and Jacobean literature and in the conventions of textual presentation.
-He is also very interested in projects dealing with Shakespeare and Authorship in some way.
+He is currently supervising PhD students in Shakespeare and Jacobean literature and is very interested in projects dealing with Shakespeare and Authorship in some way.